KrakenD CE v2.11 released with improved AMQP, JWT, caching and more

 We’ve replaced the previous AMQP driver with the official RabbitMQ client maintained by the RabbitMQ Core Team.
 This change means better ongoing support, quicker bug fixes, and enhanced capabilities.
 Importantly, no action is required from you to adapt existing configurations.

-flag for AMQP components.
+Additionally, we introduced a new nack_discard flag for AMQP components.
 When set, this option discards messages that cannot be processed successfully, preventing them from being re-queued indefinitely and potentially blocking your pipeline.

 JWT Validation Enhancements

-flag allows arrays within JWT claims to be forwarded to backend services without flattening or restructuring.
+To improve integration scenarios where JWT claims arrays need to be preserved, the new propagate_claims_preserve_array flag allows arrays within JWT claims to be forwarded to backend services without flattening or restructuring.

 HTTP Client Improvements

-requests to follow such redirects automatically, improving compliance with various backend behaviors.
+Handling of HTTP 307 and 308 redirects for POST requests is now configurable via the send_body_on_redirect flag.
+Enable it to allow POST requests to follow such redirects automatically, improving compliance with various backend behaviors.

 Telemetry Configuration via Environment Variables

-environment variable.
-This feature makes it easier to customize distributed tracing propagation formats without modifying configuration files, e.g., OTEL_PROPAGATORS="b3,baggage"
+You can now configure OpenTelemetry propagators using the OTEL_PROPAGATORS environment variable.
+This feature makes it easier to customize distributed tracing propagation formats without modifying configuration files, e.g., OTEL_PROPAGATORS="b3,baggage".

 🚀 Summary of changes for CEv2.11